ChanthMiao/ghc-wiki-mirror/Rehabilitating-Orphans-with-Order-theory.md

 And indeed there is precedent for such an approach: rather than writing down complicated propositions about who provides what module, module interfaces, etc., we just use a black box version number.

 This is an apt comparison, because meet declarations should live in Cabal files.
-Any module purporting to be a meet between other moduled should be declared as such in the cabal file.
+Any module purporting to be the meet of some other modules should be declared as such in the cabal file.
 We may also want to also have the coarser notion of "meet packages", and have the meet structure preserved by the coarsening isomorphism:

 > module A in package a, module B in package b => module (A ∧ B) in package (a ∧ b)